-Once the case has been reviewed and approved by the Jail Operation Lieutenant, the Transportation Sergeant will formulate a plan to secure the incarcerated person for the administration of psychiatric medications.
-The Transportation Sergeant shall generate an Operation Order and submit it to the Operation Lieutenant for approval.
+Once the case has been reviewed and approved by the Operations Lieutenant, the Transportation Sergeant will formulate a plan to secure the incarcerated person for the administration of medications.
+The Transportation Sergeant shall generate an Operation Order and submit it to the Operations Lieutenant for approval

 Once the Operation Order is approved, the Transportation Sergeant will brief the assigned staff.
 Deputies with specialized training, including Crisis Negotiation and Crisis Intervention Training, should be utilized to communicate with the incarcerated person, if available.
-BHRS and nursing staff should be present at the briefing to provide additional information regarding the court order.
+BHRS and nursing staff should be present at the briefing to provide additional information regarding the involuntary medication order.

 Sheriff's Office staff will communicate with the incarcerated person in a demeanor that is as calm as possible, utilizing de-escalation techniques.
 Multiple verbal attempts to gain voluntary compliance by both Sheriff's Office staff and BHRS will be made over a reasonable period of time.
-This will include presenting the incarcerated person a copy of the court order.
-Sheriff's Office staff and BHRS shall explain the purpose and intent of the court order.
-The initial efforts and communications with incarcerated person to gain compliance shall be video recorded.
+When the medication is being administered pursuant to a court-order, the incarcerated person should be provided a copy.
+Sheriff's Office staff and BHRS shall explain the purpose and intent of administering the medication and the legal basis for doing so.
+The initial efforts and communications with the incarcerated person to gain compliance shall be video recorded.

 Before using any force, the Transportation Sergeant will make a final attempt to encourage the incarcerated person to comply and voluntarily take the medication.
-The final attempt shall be video recorded.
+The final attempt shall be video recorded

-If the incarcerated person refuses to cooperate, the Transportation Sergeant will order the removal of the incarcerated person from the cell following Sheriff's Office Policy 520 (Cell Extractions).
+If the incarcerated person refuses to cooperate, the Transportation Sergeant will order the removal of the incarcerated person from the cell in accordance with the Cell Extractions policy.

-The incarcerated person will be immobilized or placed in a restraint device for their safety so the medications can be administered by an H&HS medically certified staff member.
+The incarcerated person will be immobilized or placed in a restraint device for their safety so the medications can be administered by a Health and Human Services medically certified staff member.
 The restraint devices include the restraint chair or WRAP.
 Every attempt will be made to administer the medication in a location that provides privacy for the incarcerated person.
-After the medication is administered by an H&HS medically certified staff member, the incarcerated person will remain under observation as determined by BHRS staff and nursing staff.
+After the medication is administered by a Health and Human Services medically certified staff member, the incarcerated person will remain under observation as determined by BHRS and nursing staff.
 Once it has been determined the incarcerated person is no longer a danger to themselves or others and/or compliant with the process, they shall be removed from the restraint device.